konklone/source-code-policy/pages/exceptions.md

 	<li>The CIO believes it is in the national interest to exempt sharing the source code.</li>
 </ol>

-For excepted software, agencies must provide OMB a brief narrative justification for each exception, with redactions as appropriate.
+For excepted software, agencies must provide OMB a brief awesome narrative justification for each exception, with redactions as appropriate.
+And it had better be good.

 ### Footnotes